 Swedish Christmas Cookies are fun and festive cookies full of winter flavors!
+The ginger, orange zest, and ground cinnamon combo kicks it up a notch!

 I big puffy heart baking fun holiday cookies this time of year.
 Every year I make cookie plates for friends and family, and today I’m hooking you up with my mom’s favorite Christmas cookie!
 I started making these for her years ago and have tweaked them a little each time until I got them just right.
 The original recipe uses cardamom and lemon, and I’ve changed them up to include ginger, cinnamon, and orange.
 You house will smell like the holidays.
 It’s amazing!